How to Concatenate with a Line Break in Excel

 - Written by Puneet

-And in today’s post, I’m going to show you exactly 3 different formulas which you can use to have a line break while combining values from different cells.
+In today’s post, I will show you exactly 3 different formulas you can use for a line break while combining values from different cells.

 And the best part is all these 3 formulas are simple to use.

-In all these formulas there is one thing which is commonly we have used.
+In all these formulas, there is one thing we commonly use.
 That’s the CHAR function.
-This function returns a specific character according to the number you have specified in it.
+This function returns a specific character according to the number you have specified.

-1. Using an Ampersand with CHAR
+Using an Ampersand with CHAR to Combine with a Line Break

-This is actually a simple formula in which you need to refer to all the cells which you want to combine but by using CHAR(10) between those cell references.
-Look at this formula below:
+This is a simple formula in which you must refer to all the cells you want to combine using CHAR between those cell references.

 =A2&CHAR(10)&B2&CHAR(10)&C2